 - Marriott allows many of their hotels to be exempt from offering certain elite benefits.
 This can be extremely frustrating for those expecting free breakfast or other perks.

 - Marriott allows members to book awards even if they don’t yet have enough points in their account.
-This feature is called “Points Advance”
+This feature is called “Points Advance.”
+When booking in this way, you secure the award availability, but not the award price.
+The award price can change at any time until you pay the required points.

-- All prices shown above are for standard rooms (each hotel defines “standard” differently).
-Higher level rooms may show up in award searches, but either at a higher award price or with a required cash co-pay for the upgrade.
+- The primary award price is for standard rooms (each hotel defines “standard” differently).
+Higher level rooms may show up in award searches, but either at a higher award price (the details will state that it is a points upgrade) or with a required cash co-pay for the upgrade.

-- Homes & Villas by Marriott: Vacation rental properties do not follow this award chart.
-Instead, Marriott pegs the award price at 0.7 cents per point.
-Additionally, 5th Night Free awards do not apply to Homes & Villas.
+- Homes & Villas by Marriott: Vacation rental properties can be booked with points at a fixed rate of 0.6 cents per point.
+Stay for 5, Pay for 4 awards do not apply to Homes & Villas.

 If you don’t have enough points in your account to book an award, you can still book the award via Marriott’s Points Advance feature.
-As of 9/14/2019, Points Advance includes the following limitations:
+Points Advance includes the following limitations:

 - You can have a maximum of 3 Points Advance reservations at once.